 Once it’s done you will see a confirmation, click on “OK”.

 That is it, simple and quick.
 You can how invite people to work with you on your notebook and the changes will sync pretty much live between everyone’s machines and also be available offline.

-Technology consultant, dreamer, skeptic, husband & soon to be father.
+Technology consultant, dreamer, skeptic, husband & father.

 An experienced IT specialist with a diverse and deep background in infrastructure technologies, information architecture and collaboration platforms.
 With proven ability to architect, implement and provide solutions for on premise and cloud platforms using Microsoft technologies makes him an invaluable asset.
 Technical experience from a variety of industries, including Construction, Hi-Tech, Manufacturing and SaaS providers.